Deepening our Connection with Nature through Education and Exploration.

 There’s no need to enroll.
 Nature Studies takes place in Juneau classrooms every season, thanks to the support of Parent Teacher Associations, Discovery Southeast member donations, and the partnership of local foundations and businesses such as Hecla Green’s Creek.

-Discovery Southeast Summer Camp!
-Week-long day camps from June to August for 7-14 year old children.
-We’re outdoors everyday, with much of our time spent in the Tongass National Forest.
+Week-long summer camps for 7-14 year old children, exploring the gorgeous and fascinating natural areas around Juneau.
+We offer small group size and an excellent staff of knowledgeable adults.
+An open format allows inquiry-based learning and plenty of unstructured time, with activities emphasizing local natural sciences.
+Most of all, we’re outside having fun every day, with much of our time spent in the Tongass National Forest.
 Each day brings a new destination and the opportunity to learn, explore, and grow outside with old friends, new friends, and Discovery Southeast Naturalists.
-Our days are spent exploring outdoors: hiking, beach combing, tidepooling, meadow meandering, fort building, creating, and playing.
 Made possible thanks to the US Forest Service and the City and Borough of Juneau through sales tax revenue.

 Regular tuition is $260 per week, and overnight camps are $470.
 In addition, we proudly offer sliding scale tuition.
 If $260 or $470 is not appropriate for your family right now, simply enter the amount you’d like to pay, per child – you can even put $0.
 All of this is thanks to financial support from Discovery Southeast members, the Forest Service, and many others.